DrPariah/TropiCataclysm/README.md

 # TropiCataclysm

 a mod for the game Cataclysm: Dark Days Ahead (and possibly Cataclysm: Bright Nights in the future).
-At the moment the mod is currently a fork of the "Desert Region" mod but the plan is to grow it into a proper content mod.
+At the moment the mod is a fork of "Desert Region" but the plan is to grow it into a proper content mod.

 ## What is TropiCataclysm?